ideacrew/hra_calculator/docs/configuration/index.md

 The zip file set is organized into directories by carrier.
 Names given to the carrier directories will appear in the plan table carrier column.
 For best results, use snake case (words seperated by underscore '_') to name them.
 For example, a directory named "first_carrier_name" will appear in the plan table as: "First Carrier Name"

->> You should include all carriers and all supporting data in a single zip file.
+>> As referenced above, you should include all carriers and all supporting data in a single zip file.
 While the system will accept multiple uploads, unless all plan data is present the HRA Tool Consumer Portal may return incorrect determinations
 >> The County / ZipCode file is not to be nested within a Carrier folder, but rather have its own folder nested within the SERFF Templates folder.

 A template mapping file is available here: